 - Drive around for half an hour to cause the ice cubes to whack around the base and sidewalls of the RV black tank.

-- Another popular way to remove debris from the base of RV black water tank is using septic unclogging chemicals.
+- Another popular way to remove debris from the base of the RV black water tank is using septic unclogging chemicals.

 - The right way to do it is by filling half of your tank with water.
-Pour in the chemicals, let it sit for some time, maybe drive a little and then drain the water.
+Pour in the chemicals, let it sit for some time, maybe drive a little, and then drain the water.

-- I would recommend you to rinse your tank thoroughly after every treatment to avoid any further damage.
+- I would recommend you rinse your tank thoroughly after every treatment to avoid any further damage.

 Blocked Black Water Tank Vent

-As you know, on the roof of your camper, be it a motorhome, a travel trailer or a fifth wheel, there is a vent for your blackwater tank.
+As you know, on the roof of your camper, be it a motorhome, a travel trailer, or a fifth wheel, there is a vent for your blackwater tank.
 The vent ensures hassle-free exit of air when you flush and fill in the black water tank some more.

-Leaves, birds or many other factors may lead the vent to block.
+Leaves, birds, or many other factors may lead the vent to block.
 When the vent is blocked, there is no room for excessive air to escape through the vent.

 As a result, it finds its exit through the drain of your RV toilet, causing the bubbles.